LdesignMedia/moodle-mod_openwebinar/README.md

 Installation
 ====================
-1.  copy this plugin to the mod\openwebinar folder on the server
+1.  copy this plugin to the `mod\openwebinar` folder on the server
 2.  login as administrator
 3.  go to Site Administrator > Notification
 4.  install the plugin
+5.  you need to fill in the settings.
+Please keep in mind you can use a `hosted` setup or setup all dependenties [chat server / streaming server] your self.

 Installation broadcaster
 ====================